 </script>

-This code imports the Mermaid library and initializes it, so it automatically searches and renders flowcharts written in Mermaid syntax when the page loads.
-You just need to use Mermaid's specific syntax (such as,mermaid ...Using blocks (e.g.,) to describe your flowchart, they will be displayed graphically on the web.
+This code imports the Mermaid library and initializes it to automatically find and render flowcharts written in Mermaid syntax when the page loads.
+You just need to use the specific syntax of Mermaid in Markdown content (such as, usingmermaid ...Blocks to describe your flowchart, they will be displayed in a graphical form on the web.

-Four, optimize the default styles of Markdown content (optional)
+IV.
+Optimize the default style of Markdown content (optional)

-Although MathJax and Mermaid.js solve the rendering problems of formulas and flowcharts, you may still want your Markdown content to be more visually coordinated and unified.github-markdown-css.
+Although MathJax and Mermaid.js have solved the rendering issues for formulas and flowcharts, you may still want your Markdown content to be more visually coordinated and unified.At this point, you can consider introducing a generic Markdown stylesheet, such asgithub-markdown-css.

-Similarly inbase.htmlthe file<head>Label inside, add the following CSS style link:
+Similarly, inbase.htmlthe file<head>Inside the tag, add the following CSS style link:

 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/github-markdown-css/5.2.0/github-markdown.min.css" crossorigin="anonymous" referrerpolicy="no-referrer" />

-This stylesheet provides a set of beautiful and readable default styles for your Markdown content, making it present in a comfortable reading experience similar to GitHub on the web.
+This stylesheet provides a set of beautiful and readable default styles for your Markdown content, making it present a comfortable reading experience similar to GitHub.

 Five, ensure that the content is correctly parsed and displayed in the template